AriFordsham/GHCWiki/building/compiling32on64.md

 # Compiling for 32 bits on 64 bits

+For now, this page is focused on installing and using a stock x86 (i386) binary GHC distribution on x86_64 (amd64) Ubuntu computers.
+But, in principle, compiling for 32 bits on 64 bits should be possible on any architecture and OS that has multi-arch capabilities.
+The problems and workarounds may be similar, too (and similar to problems with cross-compilation).
+Please add your experience reports here.
+So far, this is known to work on Ubuntu precise, LTS 12.04.4, GHC 7.8.3, cabal 1.20.

-This is Cross-Compilation *Light*.
-It doesn't involve building GHC with different host and target, but does involve running a GHC with i386 target (and host) on a by-default x86_64 OS.
-This should be possible on any OS that has multi-arch capabilities, but the instructions are only for Ubuntu (tested on Ubuntu precise, LTS 12.04.4, GHC 7.8.3, cabal 1.20).
-Some of the problems are similar to those encountered when really cross-compiling.
+Compiling i386 Haskell programs on a x86_64 system can be accomplished by building a proper [cross-compiler](cross-compilation).
+The method described below doesn't involve building GHC with different host and target, but does involve running a (stock binary distribution of) GHC with i386 target (and intended host) on a by-default x86_64 OS (the actual host).
 See [\#9421](https://gitlab.haskell.org//ghc/ghc/issues/9421) for context and common problems.
 Please report any new spotted problems there.

 ## Installing the i386 GHC